 On May 28, 2019, the Company entered into an agreement with SDT Trade Co., Ltd., an unaffiliated party ("SDT").
 SDT will assist the Company with technical development work for the Company's security-related software and systems.
 Pursuant to the agreement, SDT will complete certain development work within 12 months and thereafter maintain the system for 36 months.
 The amount to be paid under the agreement is \$1,200,000.
-As of December 31, 2020, the Company paid SDT \$1,000,000, of which, \$400,000 was recorded as R&D expenses as the costs were incurred before the establishment of technological feasibility, \$600,000 cost incurred after the technological feasibility was established and a working model was produced was recorded as intangible asset - software development (Note 4).
-The progress of the development work was affected by Covid-19 and the estimated completion date is the end March 2021.
+As of March 31, 2021, the Company paid SDT \$1,000,000, of which, \$400,000 was recorded as R&D expenses as the costs were incurred before the establishment of technological feasibility, \$600,000 cost incurred after the technological feasibility was established and a working model was produced was recorded as intangible asset - software development (Note 4).
+On April 23, 2021, the Company and SDT entered a project contract termination agreement due to certain functions of the software system cannot meet the Company's needs after the inspection by the Company; the Company and SDT will not pursue any further demands to each other regarding the software development project, and the Company is not obligated to pay the remaining payment of \$0.20 million to SDT.

 On July 2, 2019, the Company entered into a technology development service agreement with HW (HK) Limited ("HW"), an unaffiliated party.
 Pursuant to the agreement, the Company appointed HW (HK) Limited to develop an eye protection technical system for a two-year period ending July 1, 2021, and thereafter maintain the system for 36 months.
 The total payments to be made under the agreement is \$1,200,000.
-As of December 31, 2020, the Company paid HW (HK) Limited \$900,000, of which, \$350,000 was recorded as R&D expenses as the costs were incurred before the establishment of technological feasibility, which included a working model; \$250,000 costed incurred after the technological feasibility was recorded as intangible asset - software development (Note 4), and \$300,000 was recorded as prepaid software development expenses.
+As of March 31, 2021, the Company paid HW (HK) Limited \$900,000, of which, \$350,000 was recorded as R&D expenses as the costs were incurred before the establishment of technological feasibility, which included a working model; \$400,000 costed incurred after the technological feasibility was recorded as intangible asset - software development (Note 4), and \$150,000 was recorded as prepaid software development expenses.